-An action for breach of confidence must be initiated within two years from the date of the alleged breach.
-In order to prevail on this claim, a party must establish the following elements:
+Within two years of the claimed violation, an action for breach of confidence must be brought.
+In order to succeed on this claim, a party must prove the factors listed below:

 - An agreement between the holder of confidential or proprietary information and the defendant to keep the information confidential;

 - The disclosure of the confidential information to the defendant; and